HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    """ >> ./shs-cxi.rpmlist
    ```

-7. Create or update image.
+6. Create or update an image.

    SHS does not support installing software as a single command on HPCM systems with `cm image create` with the COS 3.0 and later.
    Installation of SHS with COS and the GPU sub-products must be performed as a series of steps.
 SHS requires that COS and GPU software provided by the COS and USS products must be installed prior to installing SHS.
    In this case, SHS must be installed via the 'If updating an image' workflow instead of the 'If creating an image' workflow.

    The following examples use the `slingshot-host-software-repo-group` repo group created earlier in this procedure.
    If a different repo group is preferred, use the following commands to find an existing repo group.

     To determine available repo groups: